me57tm/First-Year-AI-Assignment-1/README.md

 # Robotics
 Group work for Artificial Intelligence (Robotics).
-Collaboration with Jake Pierrepont and Jonatahn Caines.
+Collaboration with Jake Pierrepont and Jonathan Caines.